 We ended up having a rule of unlimited screentime on travel days, which saved both our sanity and that of our fellow passengers.
 We were often complimented on how well behaved our children were!

 We purchased them an Amazon Fire tablet each, which we got for a bargain price in the Black Friday sale.

 They’ve been great for educational purposes, and also for travel days on budget airlines, where there is no inflight entertainment.
 They’re lightweight and robust given the hard life that they have.

 Unfortunately our 6 year old daughter gets quite badly carsick and we’ve found a couple of natural products which really help her.
 We use Gin Gins candies on road trips.
 The Gin Gins contain ginger to help with nausea, and she loves the taste.
-They have all natural ingredients and you can buy them on Amazon.
+They have all natural ingredients.

 We also give her Sea Bands to wear, which are acupressure wristbands that can be used by children aged 3 years and up.
 The Gin Gins/Sea Bands ritual is something we do before each long car journey.